saifadecha07/OIL-SHOCK-HACK-THAILAND-EARTH-DAY-2026--ML-DEV-DATASCI-/README.md

 ## What This Demonstrates About Me

 This repository demonstrates that I can:

-- take an abstract data problem and turn it into a working product
+- Take an abstract data problem and turn it into a working product
-- move across the stack instead of staying in a single specialization
+- Move across the stack instead of staying in a single specialization
-- structure code for maintainability, not just speed of hacking
+- Structure code for maintainability, not just speed of hacking
-- think about deployment and security before publishing
+- Think about deployment and security before publishing
-- build projects that are understandable to both technical reviewers and business stakeholders
+- Build projects that are understandable to both technical reviewers and business stakeholders

 ## How To Run